Molotov (band): Members

 Juan Francisco Ayala (born 16 May 1977) bassist, guitarist, drummer, and vocalist for the band.
 Ayala began his career at a very young age, participating in children's groups until he turned 11 when he decided to become a musician.
 Before joining Molotov, Ayala collaborated with several bands and artists such as Kenny y los Eléctricos, César Costa, and Thalía.
-In 1995, the first national rock contest organized by Coca-Cola was held where Ayala, along with his band Perro Bomba placed 5th, the same contest where Molotov won 1st place.
+In 1995, the first national rock contest organised by Coca-Cola was held where Ayala, along with his band Perro Bomba placed 5th, the same contest where Molotov won 1st place.
 Finally, he joined Molotov in February 1996.
 He was the last to join the group as the fourth vocalist.
 Ayala is married to internet personality, Heydee Hofmann.